brettz9/atyourcommand/README.md

 to-do about splitting off its context menu/add-on bar file:// capabilities into separate add-on.
 1. Allow storage of own "path" environment for greater portability across OS.
-1. Might add items like JSON-stringified array of current <script src>'s,
+1. Might add items like fragment, <div>, or JSON-stringified array of current
-<link href>'s or <html manifest> string.
+<script src>'s, <link href>'s or <html manifest> string.
 1. Support saving of own custom selector definitions for contexts (and eval-able retrieval behaviors?) as well as custom selector definitions for node retrieval